-I had never heard of Lake Abbe before I set off to investigate the sights of Djibouti on the off chance that it could be an interesting destination for vacation.
+I had never heard of Lake Abbe before I set off to investigate the sights of Djibouti, one of the least visited countries in the world, on the off chance that it could be an interesting destination for vacation.
 As soon as I typed the country on the Google bar Lake Abbe appeared as the main place of interest.

 I am lucky, or socially awkward enough, not to remember any of the movies I watch.
 I can watch them over and over again and not remember I have seen them before.
 Occasionally, a scene will be vaguely familiar and this will prompt my memory.
 Although this is a very useful skill for someone who spends hours in planes it may be slightly weird in many a social setting.